 mediascores: News-sharing Ideology from Social Media Link Data

 This statistical software uses data from the links shared by social media users to news media stories to jointly estimate the ideology of those users and the media organizations they share links to (e.g. nytimes.com, foxnews.com).
-It accompanies the article "News Sharing on Social Media: Mapping the Ideology of News Media, Politicians, and the Mass Public" (Politician Analysis, Forthcoming).
+It accompanies the article "News Sharing on Social Media: Mapping the Ideology of News Media, Politicians, and the Mass Public" (Politician Analysis, 2025).

 misreport: Statistical Analysis of Misreporting on Sensitive Survey Questions